Rad1o Badge 50-4000 MHz SDR Transceiver given to attendees at Chaos Computer Camp 2015

 The founder of Great Scott Gadgets he grew up as a computer nerd embracing the hacker ethos.
-Eventually Michael became very interested in the security of wireless systems such as remote keyless entry, garage door openers, Wi-Fi, and Bluetooth.
+Eventually Michael became very interested in the security of wireless systems such as a remote keyless entry, a garage door opener, Wi-Fi, and Bluetooth.
 He designed Ubertooth One, a Bluetooth sniffer that was successfully funded on Kickstarter.

 Not one to rest, Michael later designed and successfully funded HackRF One, an open source SDR platform that attracted the attention of the amateur radio community.